 An Automated External Defibrillator, or AED, is used to help restore the chance of survival for patients as first responders push a button on the device to analyze the heart of the patient having a sudden cardiac arrest.
-This small device helps the heart’s normal rhythm when the rescuer uses the AED to generate electrical impulses and normalize the patient’s heart’s rhythm.
-The AEDs with this shock button are user-friendly when you use them on the patient to regularize their heartbeat instead of just relying on chest compressions.
+This small device helps deliver a electric shock to bring the heart’s normal rhythm back when the rescuer uses it.
+It’s like giving the heart a little boost to start beating properly again..
+It helps to generate electrical impulses and normalize the patient’s heart’s rhythm when the rescuer gets to touch the patient and monitor their heart rate.
+The small devices of AEDs with this shock button are user-friendly when you use them on the patient to regularize their heartbeat instead of just relying on chest compressions.
 By following a few easy steps, like analyzing the patient before using an AED to analyze the heart rhythm, you can potentially save the life of someone who has suffered a cardiac arrest.
 In simple words, when someone experiences sudden cardiac arrest, AEDs are used to increase the survival rate and help analyze the heart rhythm simultaneously instead of simply relying on chest compressions when the rescuer gets tired.

 However, everyone who comes into contact with the person undergoing AED treatment (or water or metal the patient may come into contact with) is at risk of receiving an electric shock as they push a button.
 Therefore, it is essential that we adhere to a few strict AED safety tips to ensure chest compressions are given safely to the patient.